 You don’t have to have a marketing degree to know that the world of retail looked a little different last year.
 Companies scrambled to make changes to their businesses in order to stay afloat.
 Navigating retail marketing during a pandemic isn’t easy for everyone.
-Most crossing over into territories they never planned for as part of their original retail structure, such as e-commerce and digital marketing.
+Most cross over into territories they never planned for as part of their original retail structure, such as e-commerce and digital marketing.

 If you’re in the retail industry, you’ve probably come to realize that a lot of these changes are here to stay as the pandemic starts to fade away.
-To help those who may still need guidance, we’ve provided a list of five tactics that any business can apply to their marketing strategy to keep the magic of retail alive.
+To help those who may still need guidance, we’ve provided a list of five tactics that any business can apply to its marketing strategy to keep the magic of retail alive.

 You can use your social channels to announce a new product sale or offer a free gift for purchases over a specific threshold.
 If you like this option, make sure you announce the campaign in plenty of time so that your followers know to be monitoring your channels for the chance of an exclusive deal.
-You can also directly link your announcements to the specific deal on your webpage using the swipe up or link in bio feature.
+You can also directly link your announcements to the specific deal on your webpage using the swipe-up or link in bio feature.
 That being said, make sure your website has mobile capabilities for a seamless transaction.
 Don’t forget, it’s almost a guarantee that your audience will buy more if you throw in a free shipping special!

 Call it the mantra of 2020, but social distancing should be part of your strategy.
 And no, I’m not referencing the floor markers and all of the Plexiglas.
 If you’re planning on promoting 5 headline deals on big-ticket items, then we recommend doing one big deal a day with smaller deals sprinkled in.
-This way, you space out the flow of your customer base without compromising your offer nor the health of your employees and customers.
+This way, you space out the flow of your customer base without compromising your offer or the health of your employees and customers.
 Publish a schedule on your company’s website, social channels, and any other place you regularly advertise in advance.
-You can even let the deals continue past their in-store date online for others to grab who are not yet comfortable venturing out.
+You can even let the deals continue past their in-store date online for others who are not yet comfortable venturing out.

-More so than other years, a hand wrote thank you card to some of your big spenders and/or most loyal customers will go a long way this season.
+More so than in other years, a handwritten thank you card to some of your big spenders and/or most loyal customers will go a long way this season.
 Spice it up with a special preview or promo code for a steeper discount that can be while shopping.
-If your database doesn’t provide you enough information to track the needed information to do this, you can always include notes in all of your orders with a code for their next purchase.
-These notes are also great real estate to add a sense of urgency to purchase again by including an expiration date for the promo code.
+If your database doesn’t provide you with enough information to track the needed information to do this, you can always include notes in all of your orders with a code for their next purchase.
+These notes are also great for real estate to add a sense of urgency to purchase again by including an expiration date for the promo code.